 Recently, I have been noticing the occasional nod to Vancouver’s sidewalk past with new building developments.
 Modern interpretations include square grid patterns in the concrete or even contrasting squares embedded in the sidewalk.
 Take for example the sidewalk outside The Crossroads development at Broadway & Cambie, there is no denying that these green squares are reminiscent of the sidewalk prisms of the past.

 I learned so much information about sidewalk prisms and architectural heritage that there was no possible way to fit it all in one post.
-Stay tuned, there may be a Sidewalk Prisms of Vancouver post – Part 2, coming soon.
 Update: I wrote about Sidewalk Prisms for Scout Magazine, in April 2018.
-That version includes a cool interactive map.
+That version includes a cool interactive map, but only includes 17 of the stops.

 Special thanks to heritage architectural consultant, Donald Luxton for meeting with me in person and providing me further illumination about sidewalk prisms and filling me in on areaways in Vancouver (no puns intended… well, maybe just a little).